 Are you unhappy with the current terms of your home loan?
 Are you struggling with debt?
 Or do you maybe want to benefit from changed market conditions and get a more competitive rate?

 If you are in any of these positions, then you have probably heard about the option of mortgage refinancing.
 But what exactly is a mortgage refinance?
-A mortgage refinance is where you pay off your existing mortgage and increase the loan.
+Refinancing a mortgage is where you pay off your existing mortgage and increase the loan.

 In this article, we will take you through how mortgage refinancing works.
 This way, you can make a good decision about whether it is right for you.